Razer's Tomahawk could make it easier than ever to build your own gaming PC

 It'll also be available as a fully built PC called the Razer Tomahawk gaming desktop.
 As a standalone chassis to build yourself, it'll be called the Tomahawk N1.
 Both should be available sometime in the first half of 2020.
 No prices yet, but a premium chassis can cost hundreds just on its own, so it's probably not on the inexpensive side.

-And if your tastes run more towards Razer's excellent gaming laptop, the 15-inch and 17-inch models are getting a new display option for a 300Hz refresh rate LCD screen.
+And if your tastes run more toward Razer's excellent gaming laptops, the 15-inch and 17-inch models are getting a new display option for a 300Hz-refresh-rate LCD screen.

-Discuss: Razer's Tomahawk could make it easier than ever to build your own gaming PC
+Discuss: Razer just introduced a foolproof way to build your own gaming PC

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.